Chateau Gardot Music Medicine Program- "Music speaks when Words Fail"

 What do we provide?

-There are three main arms to our program: group therapy, individual therapy and research.
+There are three main arms to Music Medicine at Rowan SOM: group program, individual lessons and research.
 We offer group therapy in the form of drum circles which occur multiple times per month at different locations (on calendar tab to the left).
 Individual therapy is provided in the form of private music lessons free of charge to anyone who requests them.
 As of now we teach piano, guitar, ukelele, mandolin, percussion, violin and cello.
 We are also conducting research related to music therapy through the Neuromuscular Institute.

 How do you contact us?

 By far the best way to contact us is by email: email@example.com.
-You can address the email to "Chet" and we will get back to you as soon as we can.
+You can address the email to "Executive Board" and we will get back to you as soon as we can.
 All inquiries are welcome.

 You can also call the Neuromuscular Institute and request more information: (856) 566-7010.
 Ask for Nikole and she can guide you to the right information.